 Realize that discomfort is a reward.
 Pain is a gift.
 And that the more you endure, the more you can take, the more you will grow.

 Expect to lose friends and your mind and your precious comfort.
 Expect to feel pain and loss and failure.
 Expect misery.
 Expect suffering.
 But keep going.

 I’ve heard it said that you have to learn to love the process, not just the outcomes.
 But that’s horseshit too.
 You do not have to love the work.
 You just have to do it.

-There is no shortcut, and if there is, do not take it.
 Do you hear me?
 The long, hard road is ugly and painful and terrible, but if you take the fast path, you are going the wrong way.

 Who told you to get comfortable?
 Who told you to sit back and watch?
 Who told you life was about avoiding pain and embracing pleasure?
 What hedonistic marketing executive brainwashed you into thinking you can buy and Snapchat your way into personal fulfillment?
 The house, the car, the nice TVs, the devices.

 Fuck all that.
 I hope your fucking iPhone melts into sand.
 I hope you fail.
 I hope you hurt.
 I hope you suffer.
 It’s what you deserve.

 That suffering is the most valuable fucking thing you own.
 There is no growth in comfort.
 There is no reach, no achievement, no life.

 If you spend every day feeling comfortable, you are missing the entire meaning of life.
 You are stagnant.
 You are ordinary.
 You are nothing.

 I’m trying to tell you.
 That misery?
 That’s the whole fucking point.
 That is the most important thing.
 Fuck pastels!
 Master the suck and you will paint the sky electric shades of blue and red and purple.